Shiyun-W/Disruption-indicators/README.md

 ### disruption indicators
 - `disruption indicators.ipynb` includes the main source codes for five disruption indicators (three baseline indicators that proposed by previous studies and two new indicators that proposed in our research)

+- `sample_data` file provides five sample datasets for the calculation of disruption indicator.
+It should be noted that files with a ".dat" suffix should be loaded using the code in the "data preparation" section in the "disruption Indicators.ipynb" file.

 ### Figures and tables
 - `figures and tables.ipynb` includes data processing and plotting code for the main figures and tables in our paper.